SpadeXavier/Eight_Queens_Solution/README.md

 - **main.py:** uses the simulation class as well as the python GUI package Kivy to visually represent all solutions possible

 ## Running the Code
-Simply download the repository and run the main.py *NOTE: Ensure you have the kivy python package downloaded*
+Simply download the repository and run main.py
+*NOTE: Ensure you have the kivy python package downloaded*